Linda Arrigo: Return to Taiwan

 In May 1990, Arrigo was permitted to return to Taiwan after Shih's release where she became politically active in the Green Party Taiwan and Taiwan Environmental Protection Union.
 She taught at Shih Hsin University in Taipei and acted as a liaison for non-governmental organizations (NGOs).
 Shih and Arrigo formally divorced in June 1995 after she accused him of violating human rights principles in the party's international relations.

 She finished work on her PhD (1996) from the Binghamton University.
 The title of her doctoral dissertation was "The Economics of Inequality in an Agrarian Society: Land Ownership, Land Tenure, Population Processes and the Rate of Rent in 1930’s China".

 In 1997, she published Muckraker!
 An Overall Critique of the Opposition Movement in Taiwan, a collection of her political essays.
-Arrigo married for the third time in September 1999, to Ho Shu-yuan, a bus driver at a Taipei primary school that she meet doing environmental volunteering; but the couple has long been separated.
+Arrigo married for the third time in September 1999, to Ho Shu-yuan, a bus driver at a Taipei primary school that she met doing environmental volunteering; but the couple has long been separated.